emfjson/emfjson-jackson/youtube/README.md

-Youtube for EMFJson provides an EMF model and querying and manipulating youtube data.
+Youtube for EMFJson provides an EMF model and api for querying and manipulating youtube data.

 # Usage